 Want to Learn More?

-For more information, please email Dave B. or the Parish Office: 360-479-3777.
+For more information, please contact the Parish Office: 360-479-3777.
 Come join us!
-There is always someone who will assist you, and there are books available to borrow as you learn.
+There is always someone who will assist you.